 2017

-The report 2017 describes Finance Watch’s activities in the last year and plans for 2018 to promote public interest outcomes in financial reform, including a commentary on ongoing policy debates around bank regulation, pension reform, consumer protection and sustainable finance, among others.
+In the 2017 annual report, Finance Watch described its activities for that year and plans for 2018 to promote public interest outcomes in financial reform, including a commentary on ongoing policy debates around bank regulation, pension reform, consumer protection and sustainable finance, among others.

 2016

-Finance Watch is made up of 48 civil society Members from 12 European countries and has more than 30,000 supporters from the general public.
-It was created after the financial crisis to work on financial reform and regulation, acting as a citizens’ counterweight to the powerful financial lobby.
+In 2016, Finance Watch had 48 civil society Members from 12 European countries and more than 30,000 supporters from the general public.

-In 2016, our team attended 131 meetings with policymakers, prepared 18 consultation responses, public hearings and reports, organised two public conferences, and were cited on social media and in the press on a wide variety of issues.
-Download our 2016 annual report
+The team attended 131 meetings with policymakers, prepared 18 consultation responses, public hearings and reports, organised two public conferences, and were cited on social media and in the press on a wide variety of issues.

 2015